The minimum payment on credit cards is the lowest amount of money you can pay each month. Until the year 2004, minimum payments could be as low as 2%.

-Additionally, credit card companies must disclose information on how much account holders must pay each month in order to pay off the account balance in 36 months.
+Credit card companies must also disclose information on how much account holders must pay each month in order to pay off the account balance in 36 months.

-Two major risks of paying just the minimum
+Major risks of paying just the minimum due

 If your credit card balance is close to the credit limit and you only pay the minimum payment, you are doing nothing to put a dent in the amount of your debt.
 The credit scoring model likes to see high credit limits along with low account balances — UNUSED CREDIT LIMITS.

 Consumers may think banks only want you to pay the minimum in order to bring in more revenue; however, consumers who routinely make minimum payments are a red flag to most banks.
 They may assume some type of financial distress is occurring; and, you may become a risk.